Renting a Dumping Ground Is Convenient but Costly

 Don’t assume chains offer the lowest prices.

 We found no consistent price winners among the various self-storage chains.
+Also, we sometimes found substantial price differences from chain to chain, even among facilities owned by the same company.

 Consider floor level.